 As mentioned in our release summary, the new system is now available for either Shimano Dura-Ace 9000 or Ultegra 6800 cranks with various crank arm length and chainring configurations.
 The system can either be permanently installed on your existing cranks through an approved service centre (price quoted), or bought pre-installed with the cranks.

 While the Pioneer can be set to ANT+ protocol and be used with a Garmin, Magellan or similar, its true strengths are only evident once linked with the new Pioneer SGX-CA500 (US$300 / AU$349) head unit, using its own wireless protocol.
 It’s in this combination that the Pioneer measures separate left and right force direction and power at 12 points every revolution, or every 30 degrees.

 The new black and white screen Pioneer SGX-CA500 head unit

 The Pioneer SGX-CA500 head unit features a touchscreen 1.87in black and white display that’s purpose built to receive the unique directional-force information from the Pioneer meter.
-It’s a solid computer in its own right, offering GPS tracking, Wi-Fi auto-uploads and ANT+ compatibility; we’ll be bringing you a separate more detailed review of the SGX-CA500 soon.
+It’s a solid computer in its own right, offering GPS tracking, Wi-Fi auto-uploads and ANT+ compatibility; see our separate more detailed review of the SGX-CA500.